Panels for Maynooth 2026

-NOTE: All members of each panel (organizers and speakers) are required to pay the Registration Fee.
-This applies also in those exceptional (emergency) cases in which a speaker proves unable to attend the conference in person.
+NOTE: All members of each panel (organisers and speakers) are required to pay the Registration Fee, which is non-refundable.

 In our experience a very effective model in general is the panel with two organizers, a younger one (whose original idea the panel may well be) and a senior one.
 Each will contribute to recruiting the balance of youth and experience that a panel usually needs in its speakers.
 Even the most experienced scholars and organizers do well, at the earliest stages of recruitment, to seek advice from trusted (and especially overseas) colleagues in their field, about who – in the world – should be invited.